jc-prg/remote/README.md

 ## Main features

+### App v2.8 / Server v2.1 (in-progress)

+* toggles to switch on and off devices
+* power toggles in scene remotes to switch on/off a power socket for the scene
+* optimized UX for editing mode
+* moved scene macro editing to the scene remotes

-### App v2.7 / Server v2.0 (in-progress)
+### App v2.7 / Server v2.0

-* add remote control for LED strips compartible with MagicHome
+* add remote control for LED strips compatible with MagicHome
 * add remote control for Tapo SmartPlugs
 * add slider and color-picker for remotes
-* stablize API connections
+* stabilize API connections
 * optimize logging and add error handling for JSON files

 ### App v2.6 / Server v1.9